Travel makes one modest, you see what a tiny place you occupy in the world.

 Iguazu Falls is the largest waterfall system in the world.
 In total there are 275 falls of different heights, and they spill over the borders of Argentina, Brazil and Paraguay.

 Cathedral Grove is a majestic forest on Vancouver Island in Canada.
 Surrounded by ancient trees (some up to 800-years old), this magical spot is the stuff that fairy-tales are made of!

 Plitvice Lakes National Park has become quite the tourist attraction in recent years.
-However, it’s uniqueness has been recognized since 1979, when it was declared as a UNESCO World Heritage Site!
+However, it’s uniqueness has been recognised since 1979, when it was declared as a UNESCO World Heritage Site!
 The Park’s lake system consists of 16 named and many smaller, unnamed lakes flowing into one another.

 On the coast of the Red Sea, is the Blue Hole.
 Due to the easy access from the shore and the lack of current, this 100m hole in the clear blue water is a popular destination for free-diving.
 If you’re feeling brave, it will be well worth taking the dive!

 The Cliffs of Moher stretch for 8km along the west coast of Ireland.
 These steep cliffs appear to be endless and they reach a height of 214m at the highest point!

 Wadi Rum desert is also known as the Valley of the Moon.
 The red-pink sand and rock formations leave visitors feeling as if they’ve left Earth and stepped onto Mars!

 Found in the Cape Spartel of Morocco, the Caves of Hercules are said to be the resting place of the Roman god, Hercules while he was completing his labours.
 The cave complex has two openings, one from land and the other from the sea, of which the latter is famously known as “The Map of Africa”.